 Gideon’s fall comes soon after his victory.
 Gideon takes two actions that are contrary, one to the other: he turns down kingship, but also fashions a golden ephod (figure).
-As to the people’s offer of formal kingship, (1.)
-On the surface, this is admirable, for the Israelites were not supposed to have a king, unlike the peoples surrounding them.
-(2.)
+As to the people’s offer of formal kingship, on the surface, this is admirable, for the Israelites were not supposed to have a king, unlike the people surrounding them.
 They were to rely on God (Ex.
-3.13-15), and rely on their high priests and prophets, such as Samuel.* Scripture tells us the people demanded it to be a hereditary kingship as well (Jg.
+3.13-15) and rely on their high priests and prophets, such as Samuel.* Scripture tells us the people demanded it to be a hereditary kingship as well (Jg.
 8.22).

 *Samuel is accredited with writing the Book of Judges.

 Gideon might have served quite well as the king, even while accrediting God.
 After all, Gideon was the one anointed by Jehovah.
 Who better to be king, if king there should be?
 In v.
 8.23, Gideon places the Lord at the head of his nation, “I will not rule over you, neither shall my son rule over you: the Lord shall rule over you.”

 Gideon does not see himself in the kingship position but will accept leadership as a judge, which would require he is brought into the priesthood.
 Some scholars believe he functioned as the High Priest.
 The making of an ephod would normally be ordered or made by a high priest, much as we see concerning Aaron in Exodus.
 Unlike Aaron’s situation, however, Gideon is asked by the people to be king, thus establishing order, unity, and strength.
 This is so armies could be rallied should they be needed again.